The day has arrived! My take on healthy (avocado-free) chocolate mousse is here. Let’s do this!

-- optional: 1 Tbsp (15 g) carob powder (deepens the chocolate flavor and sweetens)
+- 1 Tbsp carob powder (optional // deepens the chocolate flavor and sweetens)

 - 1 tsp pure vanilla extract

-- 6-9 (42-63 g) pitted medjool dates (this helps thicken as well as naturally sweeten!
+- 6-9 whole pitted medjool dates (this helps thicken as well as naturally sweeten!
 If you don’t have dates, you could also sub maple syrup, but the mousse will be thinner)

-- In a small saucepan, combine cocoa or cacao powder, carob powder (optional), cocoa butter, salt, and 3/4 cup (180 ml) coconut milk.
+In a small saucepan, combine cocoa or cacao powder, carob powder (optional), cocoa butter, salt, and 3/4 cup (180 ml // as recipe is written // if altering batch size, use approximately 2/3 of the coconut milk for this step) coconut milk.
 Begin warming over medium-low heat, whisking to combine.

 Once the mixture is melted, add remaining coconut milk and whisk until fully combined.
 Then remove from heat and add vanilla and stevia to taste (or just add more dates).